BenKuhnhaeuser/GPID/README.md

 2) Gene Parliament graph visualisting proportion of genes for for each identification: `Sample1_gpid.pdf`
 3) Top identification table detailing top identification and confidence in the calibration: `Sample1_topid.csv`

-For a detailed description of these outputs and their interpretation, please see the [wiki].
+For a detailed description of these outputs and their interpretation, please see the [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki).

 ## Citation